8legd/wintersmith-poptags/README.md

 run wintersmith with `--plugins ./wintersmith-poptags`

-## extensions:
+## extensions

 create an `extensions` directory in the root of your wintersmith project

-TODO provide node.js alternatives for webpop libraries and in built objects
+TODO provide local versions of webpop libraries and in built objects